andrewacashner/hearingfaithms/chapters/chapter-3.md

 bonitatem, quia semetipsum exinanivit, ut nos suis donis repleret: *Ac factus est filius hominis, ut nos efficeret filios Dei*, ait S. August. *Natus est in terra, ut homo nasceretur in cœlo*, ut ait S. Gregorius."]

+This is the basic theology of exchange between God and Man by means of Christ's Incarnation that was celebrated, and enacted, in the Christmas liturgy.
+Padilla's villancico text puts this in musical terms, speaking of Christ as "forming the consonances of Man and God" and concluding that "Everything in God is to descend, and everything in Man is to ascend."
+The musical setting even performs the concept through literal voice exchanges between the ascending and descending motives.

 These formulations not only explain God's action in becoming Incarnate for human salvation, but also model how the faithful should respond---worshiping and